anjanaks22/Ecommerce-webApp/README.md

-# KitZone - Jersey E-Commerce Website
+# ShopyZone - Jersey E-Commerce Website

 A dynamic, full-stack e-commerce web application designed for sports enthusiasts to browse and purchase their favorite team jerseys.